-With beautiful wild salmon, you can keep the rest simple.
-Sear it in a hot skillet, drop in broccoli, and slide it into the oven to finish.
-Drown everything in lemon and butter.
+With beautiful trout, you can keep the rest simple.
+Sear it in a hot skillet, and add a thick pat of herb butter, melting down into the tender flakes.

 What You Get

 Total Time: 20 minutes